 Pollutant Twelve Month Rolling Total

+Volatile Organic Compounds (VOC) 700

-Particulate Matter <10 Micron Diam.
-(PM 10) 4,000
+Particulate Matter ≤ 10 Micron Diameter (PM 10 ) 13,000

-Particulate Matter (PM) 23,500
+Particulate Matter (PM) 44,400

 Total Hazardous Air Pollutants (HAPs) 100

 Table 1.
-Emission Limits (pounds) (pourido)
+Emission Limits (pounds)

 - b.
 The 12-month rolling total emissions shall be calculated monthly within 15 days following the end of each calendar month by summing the emissions over the most recent 12 calendar months.
-Monthly emissions shall be determined by summing the daily emissions from the operational days within the month.
-The Permittee shall keep this emission report on-site for inspection or submittal upon request.
+Monthly emissions shall be calculated using the daily throughput from the operational days within the month and the results of the most recent performance test approved by the Department, and shall not exceed the values presented in Table 1.
 If performance test results are not available, the daily emissions shall be calculated using the calculation methods in the Technical Support Document for this permit as follows: - i.
-Concrete Batch Plant: Emissions from the concrete batch plant shall be calculated using the emission factors from the appropriate tables in EPA AP-42, Chapter 11.12: Concrete Batching and the grain loading requirements in Condition 28(a)(v) of this Permit. - c.
+Concrete Batch Plant: Emissions from the concrete batch plants shall be calculated using the emission factors from the appropriate tables in EPA AP-42, Chapter 11.12: Concrete Batching and the grain loading requirements in Condition 28(a)(v) of this Permit. - c.
 For the purposes of calculating emissions required by Section [b] of this Permit Condition, only emissions from point sources shall be counted.